 Embracing the power of digital platforms in market research

 Digital platforms have completely transformed the way market research is conducted.
-With the growing ubiquity of digital and mobile technologies in our day-to-day lives, proactive businesses will be eager to embrace the new possibilities open to them.
+With the growing ubiquity of digital and mobile technologies in our day-to-day lives, proactive businesses will be eager to embrace the new possibilities.

-Twenty years ago, market research relied on traditional methods like face-to-face or telephone interviewing, but these methods have pitfalls such as higher costs, time and effort required.
+Twenty years ago, market research relied on traditional methods like face-to-face or telephone interviewing.
+Even though, these methods have pitfalls such as higher costs, time and effort required.
 The introduction of social desirability bias is also a significant drawback of in-person interviewing, where the inclination to answer favourably could skew the accuracy of any feedback.

 The speed at which market research can now be conducted is also impressive.
-It would be entirely possible, for instance, to design a questionnaire, release it and then collate the results, all in the space of a day.
-Of course, the more time spent planning your research the better—but there’s no denying the acceleration available to you with digital.
+It would be entirely possible to design a questionnaire, release it and then collate the results, all in the space of a day.
+Of course, the more time spent planning your research the better.
+But there’s no denying the acceleration available to you with digital.

 Furthermore, the ability to access larger sample sizes is a clear advantage of digital and mobile market research methods.
 With smartphone use rapidly increasing across the world, you now have access to more people than ever before, which makes it much easier to branch out into more specific and nuanced research.

 Most importantly, digital platforms make market research more accessible than ever before.
 Meaning you can have the autonomy to conduct your own market research and analyse feedback yourself.